Preciousomonze/woocommerce-phone-validator/readme.txt

 = 1.1.1 =
 * Fix: Compatibility with checkout manager when the checkout fields are altered = 1.2.0 =
-* New: Translation support for error messages, ikr! finally 😂 (I am sincerely sorry.)
+* New: Translation support for error messages, ikr! finally 😂 (I am sincerely sorry).
 * New: Enable country code after flag(Operation Separate Dial Code) using filter 'wc_pv_separate_dial_code', set to true ☺️
 * New: Ability to set default country using filter 'wc_pv_set_default_country'
 * New: Phone field now uses same list of allowed countries in your WooCommerce settings by default ( Thanks to Helgatheviking 🤾🏻‍♀️)